 Latest Avalanche Content:

-- 3 Takeaways From the Avalanche’s 6-2 Loss to the Wild
+- 3 Takeaways from the Avalanche’s Game 5 Loss to the Blues

 The top line is going to hope Friday’s outburst continues, since they haven’t done well against the Kings lately.
 Against Los Angeles last season, the trio managed just two assists and didn’t score a goal.